-How Much Horsepower Is Needed?
+How Much Horsepower Do You Need?

 This question is fair and your preferences will mostly depend on your lifestyle.
 But, let’s first cover some basics on garbage disposals and horsepower.
 If you’re in the market for a new disposal because yours is leaking or just doesn’t perform the way you need it to, horsepower is one of the primary considerations to think about before choosing your next disposal.